South Carolina Assembles the World's Most Popular Jetliner.

 Aircraft Assembly Technician

-Build the Boeing 787 Dreamliner on the production line in North Charleston, one of only two places in the world where this aircraft is manufactured.
-Entry accessible via technical college with Boeing-sponsored training programs.
+Build the Boeing 787 Dreamliner on the production line in North Charleston — one of only two places in the world where this aircraft is manufactured.
+Boeing North Charleston employs over 7,000 workers and offers employer-sponsored training programs that allow entry via technical college credentials.
+Production line assemblers earn $55,000–$85,000 with advancement to $95,000+ for lead and senior roles.

 A&P Aircraft Mechanic